GLOBAL MARKETS-Stocks rally fizzles, bond markets ponder risks for U.S. economy

 Benchmark indexes in Frankfurt .GDAXI and Paris .FCHI lost 1.5% and 0.74% respectively, while London shares .FTSE bucked the trend and jumped 0.55%.

-A day after rising above 0% for the first time since 2014, Germany's two-year bond yield was up six basis points at 0.01% DE2YT=RR - keeping the previous day's highs in sight.
+A day after rising above 0% for the first time since 2014, Germany's two-year bond yield was up 6 basis points at 0.01% DE2YT=RR - keeping the previous day's highs in sight.

 Shares rallied in Asia overnight after Ukraine proposed on Tuesday that it adopt neutral status, a sign of progress in face-to-face peace talks.